 Underlying Health Issues of Coronavirus Patients

 COVID-19 is called the “novel” coronavirus because it is new.
-Being new, we are only beginning to learn about the symptoms it causes and how it effects the human body.
+Being new, we are only beginning to learn about the symptoms it causes and how it affects the human body.
 So far, research has shown that those with the most severe cases of COVID-19 have comorbidities, a.k.a. underlying health conditions [source, source].
-Diabetes (Type II), obesity and hypertension are the most common, and combined with elevated cholesterol and triglycerides this group of diseases is known as “metabolic syndrome”.
-This finding that COVID-19 outcomes are worse when diabetes, hypertension and obesity are present is especially troubling because the incidence of these diseases – and metabolic syndrome in general – has spiked over the last 40 years.
+Diabetes (Type II), obesity, and hypertension are the most common, and combined with elevated cholesterol and triglycerides this group of diseases is known as “metabolic syndrome”.
+This finding that COVID-19 outcomes are worse when diabetes, hypertension, and obesity are present is especially troubling because the incidence of these diseases – and metabolic syndrome in general – has spiked over the last 40 years.

 Poor Diet is also Correlated with Depression and Anxiety

 Interestingly, research has shown that the same diet of processed foods, sugar, and unhealthy fats that contributes to metabolic syndrome is also correlated with higher rates of mood disorders, most notably depression [source].
 And, just like metabolic syndrome improves when diet improves, so too does mental health.
 In fact, many of the dietary recommendations for depression and anxiety are the same as those that are recommended for metabolic syndrome: avoiding processed and fast foods as well as commercial baked goods and sweets and then replacing these unhealthy foods with vegetables, fruit, nuts, seeds, and protein sources rich in omega-3 fats [source].

 A more thorough understanding of the immune system and brain helps to explain how the same diet changes can support both the immune system and mental health.